emb-riscv/specs-markdown/interrupts-use-cases.md

 perform some operations, and return in exactly the same context.

-Preemptive environments improve response time by extending some of the interrut handlers with code that also performs context switches, such that the interrupt occurs in the context of one thread but returns in the context of another thread.
+Preemptive environments improve response time by extending some of the interrupt handlers with code that also performs context switches, such that the interrupt occurs in the context of one thread but returns in the context of another thread.